 Being an Island, Hawaii demands various things in a car.
 The car you might be using on the Mainland won’t serve better on islands like Hawaii.
 The state’s road is well maintained so I don’t think you’ll need a 4WD capability for everyday lives.
 Moreover, Hawaii does offer a lot of 4-wheel driving adventures especially if you plan to visit the nearby tourist spots.

 Also, keep in mind that the price of gas on an island is generally more than on the Mainland.
 So you might be considering taking a car that’s more fuel-efficient and if you have an old car that requires too much fuel than a new one, you should consider leaving your car behind.
-If you must know, people in Hawaii prefer electric cars more than fuel cars because there’s plenty of sunlight in most areas of the island.
+As you must know, people in Hawaii prefer electric cars more than fuel cars because there’s plenty of sunlight in most areas of the island.

 That’s enough.
 Now let’s have a look at how you can ship your car to Hawaii.